Fiji's best adventures

-Ride through pine forests to ocean views, visit remote villages and schools, connect with a sightseeing helicopter tour, visit local markets and go sea kayaking around a sand cay – these are just some of Fiji's best adventures.
+Visit remote villages and schools, connect with a sightseeing helicopter tour, explore local markets or go kayaking around a sand cay – these are just some of Fiji's best adventures.

 Water activities in Fiji

-Surrounded by sparkling ocean and blessed with rivers running from the highlands to the sea, Fiji is a perfect playground for adventure-loving water babies of all ages and levels of experience.
+Surrounded by sparkling ocean and blessed with rivers running from the highlands to the sea, Fiji is a perfect playground for adventure-loving water babies of all ages.

-To snorkel with reef sharks and giant manta rays, head to the Yasawa Islands.
-High-speed catamaran day trips and transfers depart from Denarau Marina.
+To snorkel with reef sharks and giant Manta rays, head to the Yasawa Islands.
+High-speed catamaran day trips and transfers depart from Port Denarau Marina in Nadi.
 Reef sharks like warm shallow water, making this Fiji snorkelling adventure easy for people of all abilities.
-Manta rays visit the area from May to October and they're known for entertaining snorkellers with aquatic manoeuvres and close passes.
+Manta rays visit the area from May to October and they're known for entertaining snorkellers with their aquatic manoeuvres and close passes.

 Fiji's surf breaks offer exciting waves for all levels of experience.
 Most surfers head to the Mamanuca Islands for legendary breaks like 'Swimming Pools' for beginners, 'Desperations' and 'Namotu Left' for intermediates or 'Restaurants' and 'Cloud Break' for advanced surfers.
 On the main island of Viti Levu, you can find great beginner waves at Natadola Beach on the Coral Coast.